 When I decided to do a VOY Inspire!
 Profile, an article about someone who is inspiring young people in my community, the first person I thought of was him.
 I think he inspires me a lot.
 He introduced me to KYA and also taught me a lot of things on how to become an socially active youth, even though we've only known each other for less than a month.
 So I decided to ask him some questions and thought maybe I could learn some more things from him.

 What made you want to work at the non-government sector (KYA) and why?

 I think because I had worked in the government sector as part of an internship.
-Also before that, I was an intern at the National Employment Agency (NEA), a private company.
-So I had been working in both the private sector and government sector.
+Also before that, I was an intern at the National Employment Agency (NEA), a government's institution under Council of Ministers.
+So, I had already experienced working in both private and government sector.
 But I felt like these two sectors were not really about developing and helping people.
 Sometime they were but not in a direct way.
 I think the non-government sector is the best place for me to participate and contribute to the development of people’s lives, especially in rural areas.